+Date signed off by the Monitoring Officer: 10.11.23 Date signed off by the Section 151 Officer: 16.11.23

+Committee: Cabinet

+Date of meeting: 29th November, 2023

+Report Subject: Update on Progress Against Estyn Recommendations

+Portfolio Holder: Cllr.
+Sue Edmunds, Cabinet Member People and

+Education

+Report Submitted by: Luisa Munro-Morris, Interim Corporate Director of

+Education

+Reporting Pathway

-Committee: People Scrutiny Committee Date of meeting: 13 th November, 2023 Report Subject: Update on Progress Against Estyn Recommendations Portfolio Holder: Cllr.
-Sue Edmunds, Cabinet Member People and Education Report Submitted by: Luisa Munro-Morris, Interim Corporate Director of Education Reporting Pathway Directorate Management Team Corporate Leadership Team Portfolio Holder / Chair Governance Audit Committee Democratic Services Committee Scrutiny Committee Cabinet Council Other (please state) 19.10.23 19.10.23 30.10.23 13.11.23 29.11.23 1.
-Purpose of the Report 1.1 The purpose of the report is to update members on the Education Directorate's progress against the Estyn Local Government Education Services (LGES) Inspection; the full report is attached as (Appendix 1).
-2. Scope and Background - 2.1 The provision of Education is regulated under the Estyn Local Government Education Services (LGES) framework.
+Directorate Management Team Corporate Leadership Team Portfolio Holder / Chair Governance Audit Committee Democratic Services Committee Scrutiny Committee Cabinet Council Other (please state)

+19.10.23 19.10.23 08.11.23 13.11.23 29.11.23

+1. Purpose of the Report

+1.1 The purpose of the report is to update members on the Education Directorate's progress against the Estyn Local Government Education Services (LGES) Inspection; the full report is attached as (Appendix 1).

+2. Scope and Background

+2.1 The provision of Education is regulated under the Estyn Local Government Education Services (LGES) framework.
 The Local Authority was inspected between 28th November and 2nd December and the report was published February 2023.
 The outcome of the Inspection is positive overall, progress since the last inspection has been made and there is no requirement for follow-up activity.
-The inspectorate identified 3 recommendations for improvement, and the local authority will use these recommendations to update its improvement plans. - 2.2 The recommendations are: - R1.
-Improve the corporate leadership of education services, - R2.
+The inspectorate identified 3 recommendations for improvement, and the local authority will use these recommendations to update its improvement plans.

+2.2 The recommendations are:

+- R1.
+Improve the corporate leadership of education services. - R2.
 Improve the quality of self-evaluation, strategic planning and performance management; and, - R3.
 Accelerate improvements in provision for secondary age pupils in schools causing concern. - 2.3 In addition to the three recommendations, key areas for improvement have been identified within the body of the Estyn Report.
 These will be addressed alongside the 3 recommendations. - 2.4 This report is the second update reporting on progress against the 3 recommendations to Members.
-3. Options for Recommendation 3.1 The report has been considered by Education's DMT and CLT.
-3.2 Option 1 For Members to scrutinise the action plan in response to Estyn's recommendations and the structure of the revised Self-evaluation Report and make any specific recommendations to Cabinet.
-3.3 Option 2 Accept the report as provided.
+3. Options for Recommendation - 3.1 The report has been considered by Education's DMT and CLT. - This report will also be considered by the People Scrutiny Committee on 13th November 2023, and any feedback will be provided verbally to Cabinet.
+3.3 Option 1 For Members to consider the action plan in response to Estyn's recommendations and the structure of the revised Self-evaluation Report and make any specific recommendations.
+Option 2 Accept the report as provided.